leeyanhuilyh/ESP32-CAM-Vehicle-with-QR-Scanner/README.md

 9. Prepare the wiring for the battery holder.
 The + terminal should be able to connect to the +12V terminal on the L298N, and the 5V ends on the 2 ESP32-CAM boards, making it a total of 3 terminals.
 This is the same for the - terminal.
 10. Leave about 3cm of space between the L298N and affix the battery holder.
 11. Connect the battery holder with the L298N
+12. Position the front wheel on the underside of the body.
+Poke holes where the screws should go.
+The screws should be immediately after (or just a small gap) the battery holder.
+13. Screw in the front wheel.
-12. 3D print the ESP32-CAM holders.
+14. 3D print the ESP32-CAM holders.
 3D models available [here](https://github.com/leeyanhuilyh/ESP32-CAM_Holder)
-13. Leave about 3cm of space and screw down the holders.
+15. Screw down the holders where there is space.
-14. Cut out a small hole in front of the holders for the switch to fit through.
+16. Finally, cut out a small hole in front of the holders for the switch to fit through.
+17. Connect the switch.
+This could be done either by soldering the wires to the contacts, or by using quick connects.
-15. Upload the code to the boards (Please refer to previous sections).
+18. Upload the code to the boards (Please refer to previous sections).
-16. Make the connections of the ESP32-CAM and the switch.
+19. Make the connections of the ESP32-CAM and the switch.
-17. Test it out!
+20. Test it out!

+(Note: if the ESP32-CAM boards are not stable, affix them to the holders with tape)

 ## Connecting to the vehicle